Purpose of Environmental Health and Safety

 Laboratory Sharps and Biohazardous Material

-Antifreeze found to be contaminated with other hazardous material (often found in laboratory equipment such as immersion coolers and recirculating chillers) will be collected by EH&S. Used antifreeze generated that is known not to be contaminated with other chemicals or is part of building or automotive maintenance will be collected in 55 gallon drums labeled as “Used antifreeze” in the motor pool maintenance area.
+Antifreeze found to be contaminated with other hazardous material (often found in laboratory equipment such as immersion coolers and recirculating chillers) will be treated and labeled as “non-hazardous waste.”
+Used antifreeze generated that is known not to be contaminated with other chemicals or is part of building or automotive maintenance will be collected in 55 gallon drums labeled as “Used antifreeze” in the motor pool maintenance area.
 The contents of the drums will be picked up at a later date by an approved vendor.

 Hazardous Waste Satellite Accumulation Area Requirements